mikehdt/SMS-Demo/README.md

 -   The [Gotris](https://gitlab.com/1985Alternativo/gotris) project by kusfo has been invaluable for learning.
 I've shamelessly borrowed some techniques, and am indebted to the knowledge contained therein and its author
 -   The [devkitSMS](https://github.com/sverx/devkitSMS) project by sverx made setting up easy, and it makes getting started with the Sega Master System fast and fun
 -   The [bmp2tile](https://github.com/maxim-zhao/bmp2tile) project by Maxim makes getting assets into a format suitable for the SMS really easy
+-   The [Emulicious](https://emulicious.net/) emulator has fantastic support for SDCC's debug output being bridged across to VScode, making working with the SMS so much easier, and Calindro has been very helpful
 -   My friends bananaboy, sh0ck, null, and cTrix, with whom we made a little SMS demo for the [Syntax Demoparty](https://syntaxparty.org/) this year.
 The experience making the art for it, even though simple, inspired me to learn about coding for the SMS so we can push the art even _further_... next year?